-Each Party will have the equal opportunity to gather and present Relevant evidence (both inculpatory and exculpatory) and fact witnesses to the Investigator(s).
+Each Party will have the equal opportunity to gather and present Relevant evidence (both inculpatory and exculpatory) and witnesses to the Investigator(s).
 However, the burden of gathering evidence, and satisfying the standard of proof, is on the University.

 Providing information to the Investigator(s) through an interview, through the submission of documents, or both, is voluntary.
-The University does not compel Parties or non-employee witnesses to answer questions during the interview or submit documents, although all Parties and witnesses are encouraged to do so.
+The University does not compel Parties or witnesses to answer questions during the interview or submit documents, although all Parties and witnesses are encouraged to do so.
 A person's decision not to participate in the investigation, in whole or in part, will be documented in the investigative report.
-University employees, and others authorized by the University to provide aid, benefits, or services as part of an Education Program or Activity, are expected to attend all scheduled meetings and proceedings and, upon request, participate as a witness or otherwise assist with any investigation or adjudication under this Policy.

-An investigative report containing a fair summary of the Relevant evidence collected during the investigation will be submitted to both Parties for their review and response.
-The Parties will also receive access to the Relevant evidence at this time.
-The Title IX Coordinator will also receive the draft investigative report and Relevant evidence for review and comment.
+An investigative report containing an accurate summary of the Relevant evidence collected during the investigation will be submitted to both Parties for their review and response.
+In cases involving allegations of Title IX Sexual Harassment, the Parties may also review and inspect any evidence collected that is directly related to the allegations raised in the Complaint, even if that evidence does not end up being relied upon by the University in determining responsibility.
+In such cases, evidence that is determined in the reasoned judgment of the Investigator to be directly related to the allegations in the Complaint, but not Relevant, will be included in the appendices to the investigative report.
+The Title IX Coordinator will also receive the draft investigative report and evidence for review and comment.

-The Parties will have five (5) Days to provide written feedback on the draft investigative report to the Investigator(s), who will consider such responses before completing a final document.
+The Parties will have ten (10) Days to provide written feedback on the draft investigative report to the Investigator(s), who will consider such responses before completing a final document.
 In the event that there are substantive changes as between the draft document and final version, the Parties will have five (5) Days to review any such changes and provide a final written response if they choose to do so.